Pakistan–United Kingdom relations: Diplomatic ties

+Diplomatic Issues

+In July 2026, the deportation of convicted members of the Rochdale child sexual exploitation gang became a diplomatic issue between the United Kingdom and Pakistan.
+Shabbir Ahmed, identified as a ringleader of the gang, and Qari Abdul Rauf were among individuals subject to deportation arrangements involving Pakistan; the UK government said it was in discussions with Pakistani authorities to facilitate their removal.
+Pakistan subsequently refused to accept Ahmed's return, while reports indicated that the issue had become the subject of wider diplomatic negotiations, including reported Pakistani requests concerning UK-based political dissidents.

 Economic relations

-Rehman Chishti was the first Pakistan-born MP he has served in the British Army.
+Rehman Chishti was the first Pakistan-born MP and has served in the British Army.

-Since 1988, there has been a tax treaty in place between the two countries designed to prevent individuals or businesses being taxed for the same income twice, and to prevent tax avoidance.
-Pakistan is one of the UK's largest receivers of international aid money, it simultaneously does not normally see skilled people such as Teachers and Fire Brigades being paid to visit the country proving the lack of passing competency onwards from the UK to Pakistan.
+Since 1988, there has been a tax treaty in place between the two countries designed to prevent individuals or businesses being taxed for the same income twice, and to prevent tax avoidance..